A Project of West Passage Action

 Why This Matters for the Pyrolysis Promise

 QSS Biosolids has made odor control a centerpiece of its public pitch for the sludge facility — claiming that sealed trucks, pressurized indoor spaces, and an odor control system will prevent any smells from reaching the community, and that the entire plant would shut down if the system failed.
 But Bitumar is the proof of concept for how those assurances play out in practice at Quonset.
-Six years of asphalt odors.
-No enforcement.
-No accountability.
-Residents told to call a different agency.
+Residents report years of asphalt odors — with no meaningful enforcement and no accountability.
+Residents were told to call a different agency.
 If QDC cannot or will not enforce odor standards on an existing asphalt plant, the community has every reason to question its promises about a facility processing 158 tons of sewage sludge per day.

 As Sen. Bridget Valverde, a North Kingstown Democrat, put it: "I think we have reached this critical mass of questionable projects co-located in the West Davisville area, raising warranted concerns.
 It's definitely strained our relationship and is making us take a closer look at how QDC is operating within our town."